MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 # Walkthrough: Use Address Sanitizer Continue On Error to find memory safety issues

-This walkthrough shows how to create a checked build that finds and reports memory safety errors.
+In this walkthrough, create checked builds that find and report memory safety errors.

 Memory safety errors such as out-of-bounds memory reads and writes, using memory after it has been freed, `NULL` pointer dereferences, and so on, are a top concern for C/C++ code.
 Address Sanitizer (ASAN) is a compiler and runtime technology that exposes hard-to-find bugs of this kind, and with zero false positives.
-For an overview of ASAN, see [AddressSanitizer](asan.md)
+For an overview of ASAN, see [AddressSanitizer](asan.md).

-Continue On Error (COE) is a new ASAN feature that automatically diagnoses and reports unique memory safety errors as your app runs.
-When your program exits, a summary of unique memory safety errors is output to `stdout`, `stderr`, or the log file of your choice.
-When you create a standard C++ checked build of your app with `-fsanitizer=address`, calls to allocators, deallocators, `free`, `memcpy`, `memset`, and so on, are forwarded to the ASAN runtime.
+Continue On Error (COE) is a new ASAN feature that automatically diagnoses and reports memory safety errors as your app runs.
+When your program exits, a summary of unique memory safety errors is output to `stdout`, `stderr`, or a log file of your choice.
+When you create a standard C++ checked build with `-fsanitizer=address`, calls to allocators, deallocators such as `free`, `memcpy`, `memset`, and so on, are forwarded to the ASAN runtime.
 The ASAN runtime provides the same semantics for these functions, but also monitors what happens with the memory.
 ASAN diagnoses and reports hidden memory safety errors, with zero false positives, as your app runs.

 A significant advantage of COE is that, unlike the previous ASAN behavior, your program doesn't stop running when the first memory error is encountered.
-Instead, ASAN notes the error and continues to run.
-After your app exits, a summary of all the memory issues is provided.
+Instead, ASAN notes the error and your app continues to run.
+After your app exits, a summary of all the memory issues is output.

-You can create a checked build for your C and C++ programs with ASAN turned on and run in your test harness.
-As your tests exercise the code paths in your app looking for bugs, you'll also find out if those code paths harbor memory safety issues.
-And without interfering with the tests.
+You can create a checked build of your C or C++ app with ASAN turned on, and then run your app in your test harness.
+As your tests exercise the code paths in your app looking for bugs, you'll also find out if those code paths harbor memory safety issues without interfering with the tests.

 Afterwards, you get a summary of the memory issues.
 With COE, you can compile and deploy an existing application into limited production to find memory safety issues.
-You can run the checked build for days to fully exercise the code, although the app runs slower due to the ASAN instrumentation.
+You can run the checked build for days to fully exercise the code, although the app will run slower due to the ASAN instrumentation.

 You can use this feature to create a new shipping gate.
-That is, if all your existing tests pass, but this new feature reports a memory safety error or a leak, don’t ship the new code or integrate it into a parent branch.
+That is, if all your existing tests pass, but COE reports a memory safety error or a leak, don’t ship the new code or integrate it into a parent branch.

-It's important to be aware that you shouldn't deploy a checked build with COE enabled into production.
-COE is not intended to be used in production.
-It's intended to be used in testing and development environments only.
-You shouldn't use an ASAN enabled build in production because of the performance impact of the instrumentation that ASAN adds to your code to detect memory safety errors, the risk of exposing the internal implementation if errors are reported, and because the implementation of the library functions that ASAN substitutes for memory allocation, freeing, etc. should not be used in production to avoid an increased surface area for security exploits.
+It's important to be aware that you shouldn't deploy a build with COE enabled into production.
+COE is intended to be used in testing and development environments only.
+You shouldn't use an ASAN enabled build in production because of the performance impact of the instrumentation that ASAN adds to detect memory safety errors, the risk of exposing the internal implementation if errors are reported, and because the implementation of the library functions that ASAN substitutes for memory allocation, freeing, etc. should not be used in production to avoid increasing the surface area of possible security exploits.

-In the following examples, you'll create a checked build and set an environment variable to output the address sanitizer information to `stdout` to see the memory safety errors that ASAN reports.
+In the following examples, you create checked builds and set an environment variable to output the address sanitizer information to `stdout` to see the memory safety errors that ASAN reports.

 ## Prerequisites